Ordina-JTech/knative-red-button-workshop/exercises/1-hello-knative.md

 # Hello KNative
 ## Goal of the exercise
 In this exercise you will learn to deploy a simple application to a remote cloud, using KNative.
 You will get familiar with the Kubernetes CLI and the KNative CLI.
+Each deployment will be started with the push of a button.

 ### Deploy your application
 We've already created a docker image for you.
 You can find this image at docker.io/knativeredbutton/game:latest

-Using kn, try to deploy that application to the cloud.
+Using the button, you will try to deploy that application to the cloud.
 Do not forget to give your service a name and deploy it in your own namespace.

 Setup the deployment-script (deploy.sh), so that it performs the deployment and push the button...